 ^{1. &}quot;No person transported by the owner or operator of a motor vehicle as an invited guest or licensee, without payment for such transportation, shall have cause of action for damages against such owner or operator for injuries, death or loss, in case of accident, unless such accident shall have been intentional on the part of said owner or operator. . . ."
 WASH.
 CODE § 295-95 (Pierce 1943).
 2. PROSSER, TORTS 633 (1941).
 The guest however "assumes the risk, not only of defects in the car or any incompetence or active misconduct of the driver which are known or obvious to him, but likewise of concealed defects which are unknown to the driver."
 Ibid.

 ^{3.} Epps v.
 Parrish, 26 Ga.
 App.
 399, 106 S. E. 297 (1921); Massaletti v.
 Fitzroy, 228 Mass.
 487, 118 N. E. 168, L. R. A. 1918C 264, Ann.
 Cas.
 1918B 1088 (1917).
 The Washington courts followed this rule of gross negligence before the enactment of the host-guest statute in that state.
 Heiman v.
 Kloizner, 139 Wash.
 655, 247 Pac.
 1034 (1926).

-4. These statutes employ various terms, limiting the guest's right of recovery to the following: gross perference willful and speakers missed and real one or more of the following: gross negligence, willful and wanton misconduct, reckthe relationship between the parties often arises,5 since the statute can be invoked only if the host-guest relationship exists.
+4. These statutes employ various terms, limiting the guest's right of recovery to one or more of the following: gross variations willful and worker make the relationship between the parties often arises,5 since the statute can be invoked only if the host-guest relationship exists.
 The statutes themselves specifically exempt paying passengers from their scope of operation, but of course this division does not account for all possible classes of occupants.6 For example, the occupant may be a prospective customer, a joint adventurer, an employee, a trespasser, or even an involuntary rider.7